wahidhassan05/sajuclassroom/README.md

 # sajuclassroom

-Created a simple webpage (using HTML-CSS and Javascript) to teach multiplication and division to my nephew Sajid during COVID-19 pandemic.
+Created a simple webpage (using HTML-CSS and Javascript) to teach times tables, multiplication and division to my nephew Sajid during COVID-19 pandemic.
 ------------------------------------------------------------------------------------------------------------------------------------------

 - The user can perform 3 x 2 digit multiplications.